-Materials Required Textbook - You will need it by the start of Week 3!
-Vaughn, Lewis.
-Philosophy Here and Now.
-4th Edition.
-New York, Oxford University Press, 2022.
-ISBN: 9780197543412 You may purchase either the print or the digital option (digital is much cheaper).
+Materials Required Textbook - You will need it by Week 3!
+Mackinnon, Barbara & Andrew Fiala.
+Ethics: Theory & Contemporary Issues.
+8th Edition, Concise.
+Stamford, CT, Cengage, 2015.
+ISBN: 1305077504 You may purchase either the print or the digital option (digital is much cheaper).
+You must have the textbook by the start of the 3rd week of class.
 Visit the online bookstore and enter the course information in the dropdown menus at the bottom of the page.
-You may purchase it from other places too, such as Amazon.